OffensiveEdge/urls-le/README.md

   Automatically finds URLs in multiple formats: HTTP/HTTPS, FTP, mailto, tel, and file URLs with intelligent comment and code-block filtering.

+- **Powerful post-processing**

+  Deduplicate URLs and sort with multiple modes including smart domain-based sorting for cleaner results.

+- **Interactive sorting options**

+  Sort URLs alphabetically, by domain, or by length with user-friendly quick pick selection.

 - **Web development support**

   Perfect for analyzing API endpoints, asset references, and external links across your codebase.